innovative-robotics/innovative-robotics.github.io/_members/Myungjin_Jung.md

 role: postdoc
 ---

 Myungjin is a Postdoctoral Scholar.
-He recieved his PhD from Ohio State University.
+He received his PhD from Ohio State University.